SupaeroDataScience/SupaeroDataScience.github.io/hackathon.md

 real-world, challengening Data Science problems for the SDD students.
 Students work in teams and rush to an innovative solution in a 72 hours intensive sprint.

-The Hackathon's topics are all issued from partners: either research labs (public or private) or engineering teams in companies.
+The Hackathon's topics are issued from partners: either research labs (public or private) or engineering teams in companies.
 All data and topics can be covered by confidentiality agreements (although we clearly prefer shareable data).
 Occasionally, we welcome a external students for the Hackathon.

 Past editions:
 - 2020 with Airbus Defense and Space, CapGemini, Dassault Aviation, and ISAE-Supaero<br/>